fsharp/fslang-suggestions/README.md

 ### [Create a new suggestion](https://github.com/fsharp/fslang-suggestions/issues/new)  (have you searched for existing similar suggestions?)

+## Notes in the Deign Process

+We do not in general revisit design decisions that have already been decided.
+Many suggestions will thus be closed with responses like "we considered this in F# 2.0 and decided against this".
+The design notes for F# 2.0-3.0 are only available in email form, we will gradully try to make them avaiable from our archives.

 The decisions about moving things to "approved in principle" (and thus RFC stage) are up to the language designer ("BDFL"), Don Syme.
 The votes are just used as an indicator.
 A huge range of factors go into the decision to "approve in principle", including

 * estimated utility